Getting Started

 Creating Domain Model

-NRules is geared towards writing rules against a domain model, so we start by creating a simple one, which describes customers and orders.
+NRules is designed to author rules in terms of a domain model, so we start by creating a simple one, which describes auto-insurance domain.
+Add the following domain model classes to the Domain project.

 {